konradreiche/metadata-census/README.md

 ## Getting Started

-Metadata Census requires a running ElasticSearch and Redis server.
+Metadata Census requires a running MongoDB and Redis server.
 The web application is started via Rails:

 ```
 $ bundle install